would have delivered “El Chapo” and Coronel

 Later, López Núñez agreed to allow his defense to make an agreement with the US prosecutor’s office.
 Manuel Retureta, the drug trafficker’s lawyer, asked Judge TS Ellis that his client be confined in a southwestern prison, something that was granted.

 The drug dealer is currently being held at USP Canaan Penitentiary in Wayne County.
-It is a minimum security internment camp, located in northeast Pennsylvania.
+It is a minimum security confinement camp, located in northeastern Pennsylvania.

 Read also: “El Licenciado” betrayed Emma Coronel in exchange for fewer years in prison